MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module.md

 ## Connect to your AKS cluster

 While using the gMSA on AKS PowerShell module, you will be connecting to the AKS cluster you want to configure.
 The gMSA on AKs PowerShell module relies on the kubectl connection.
-To connect your cluster, run the following: (Notice that because you provided the inputs above, you can simply copy and paste the command below into your PowerShell session)
+To connect your cluster, run the following: (Notice that because you provided the inputs above, you can simply copy and paste the command below into your PowerShell session).

    ```powershell
     Import-AzAksCredential -Force `